Vienchau/GoToQueue/README.md

 # Go To Queue

-> A high-performance, key-based worker queue implementation with FIFO ordering and concurrent processing capabilities.
+> Just a KeyBased/RoundRobin Work Queue coding with Copilot :)

 ## Features